There is a rule that says

 Within the independent-electron approximation, the Nth energy level for a particle in a box is proportional to N2.
 The ground state (S0) can be diagrammed as:

-We can also draw things like the following, which could be (sorta) the singlet excited state (S1) or one member of the triplet excited state (T1):
+We can also draw things like the following, i.e. examples of low-lying singlet and triplet excited states:

-It is observed as a trustworthy rule that the triplet excited state (T1) always has a lower energy than the singlet excited state.
+It is observed as a trustworthy rule that the triplet excited state (T1) always has a lower energy than the singlet excited state (S1).
 The question is: How can we explain this?
 How sure are we that this will always be the case?

 In the context of the ground state of atoms, this rule is known as Hund’s Multiplicity Rule.
 It wasn’t immediately obvious to me that the corresponding rule would be valid in one dimension (instead of three), or valid for excited states (as opposed to ground states), let alone valid for molecules (as opposed to single atoms).